-Competing for attention online — whether getting ranked on the first page of Google or generating leads from social media — takes more than just a great website.
-Now that your website is live — after the celebrating and euphoria of a job well done settles down — you’re likely left with lots of questions:
+Competing for attention online — whether getting ranked on the first page of Google or generating leads from social media — takes more than just a pretty website.
+Now that your website is live, after the euphoria of a job well done settles down, you’re likely left with lots of questions.

 - How do I get traffic to my website?

 - What’s the best way to reach my customers?

 - What are the next steps I need to take?